MargauxLefebvre/ViroSeek/README.md

 **Requirements:**

-- Nextflow: workflow manager to run the pipeline.
+- Nextflow: workflow manager to run the pipeline (the pipeline was developed and tested with v24.10.4).
 - Conda: for managing software environments.
 - [ViroSeek.nf](https://github.com/MargauxLefebvre/ViroSeek/blob/main/ViroSeek.nf):
   the main Nextflow pipeline script included in this repository.